Menu

 Finally, we set the values in those new fields.

-When the project metadata has been implemented, once again we switch to the import data configuration in eazyBI.
-Once dates are set as properties we can do the import and start reporting with the new measures.
+When the project metadata has been implemented, we switch once again to the import data configuration in eazyBI.
+Once dates are set as properties, we can import them and start reporting with the new measures.

 On the Analyze TAB, select New Report, with the following measures and dimensions as shown below: